julienGautier77/visu/README.md

 It can open .spe .SPE, .sif and .TIFF files

-It can make plot profile and data measurements  analysis
+It can make plot profile and data measurements analysis on live

     https://github.com/julienGautier77/visu